z0hra1n/AUTOSLOP/README.md

 # AUTOSLOP

-A Python script that writes, generates, edits, and uploads short AI-generated story videos to YouTube Shorts with no manual steps in between.
+Fully free Python script that writes, generates, edits, and uploads short AI-generated story videos to YouTube Shorts with no manual steps in between.

 Gemini writes a video prompt, Google Flow turns it into four 4-second clips with native audio, ffmpeg and moviepy clean and merge them, and UniPost publishes the finished 16-second vertical video to a connected YouTube channel.